 Herewith are some basic suggestions:

 11 to 50 tapes - if you're transferring under 50 tapes, you can save some money by using a Semi-Professional VCR that has S-Video outputs and Hi-Fi sound.
-These range in price from $90 to $190, depending on the features.
+These range in price from $125 to $290, depending on the features.
 VCRs with S-Video outputs often feature auto-video calibrations along with basic picture controls that allows you to sharpen the VHS image.
-S-VHS video output is important, since it gives slightly sharper video compared to regular composite video connectors (RCA) The JVC SR-V5901 is an excellent S-Video VCR in this price range.
+S-VHS video output is important, since it gives slightly sharper video compared to regular composite video connectors (RCA).

 101 plus tapes - at this point you're probably doing semi-professional work, either for yourself or for family and friends.
 You'll need a VCR that is much more robust, has professional features and has a tough, heavy duty tape transport mechanism.
 I highly recommend the Panasonic AG-1980 for EP/SLP speed transfers.
 It's the best machine I've seen that will playback and improve just about any EP/SLP speed tape and it also does a good job with SP playback.
 The older Panasonic AG-1970 is the Little Sister to the AG1980, it gives a slightly sharper image on SP playback, although it's time base corrector isn't as robust as the AG-1980.
 The AG-1970's EP/SLP images are good, but nowhere reaching the quality of the AG-1980.

-If I was stranded alone on a desert island, with thousands of tapes to transfer and only one machine to choose from, I'd certainly bring along a Panasonic AG-1980.
-A refurbished AG-1980 is a pleasure to behold, the quality it adds to EP/SLP tape playback is simply outstanding.
-It's tape transport is heavy duty, and once properly aligned and lubricated, should last a long time.
+If I were stranded alone on a desert island, with thousands of tapes to transfer and only one machine to choose from, I'd certainly bring along a Panasonic AG-1980.
+A refurbished AG-1980 is a pleasure to behold, the quality it adds to EP/SLP tape playback is simply outstanding!
+It's tape transport is heavy duty, and once properly aligned and lubricated, a refurbished AG1980 is the ideal VCR to use for transferring your video tapes to digital.

 ~ Tom Grant www.tgrantphoto.com